David Leffell, MD

 David participates in and often leads the scientific and clinical portions of the Tullis investment process.
 He is also chair of the THI Advisory Board.

-David is the David Paige Smith Professor of Dermatology and Surgery as well as founder and section chief of Dermatologic Surgery and Cutaneous Oncology at the Yale School of Medicine.
+David is the David Paige Smith Professor of Dermatology, Plastic Surgery, and Otolaryngology as well as founder and section chief of Dermatologic Surgery and Cutaneous Oncology at the Yale School of Medicine.
 For 15 years David was chief executive officer of the Yale Medical Group, the faculty physician group at Yale that numbered 1200 doctors.
 David is widely credited with transforming the faculty practice into a competitive, nationally recognized physician practice group.
 He also served as deputy dean for clinical affairs of the Yale School of Medicine for almost a decade.
 David was the lead executive in developing the electronic medical record and strategies for clinical practice growth, affiliated practice development, and clinical trials.

 After graduating with honors from Yale College, David returned to his hometown of Montreal and received his medical degree from McGill University Faculty of Medicine in 1981.
+He completed his residencies and fellowship in internal medicine (Cornell system and Memorial Sloan Kettering), dermatology (Yale), and advance dermatologic surgery (Michigan).
+He holds patents on the skin cancer gene and a device for measuring aging in the skin.

 David and his wife Cindy live in New Haven but try to spend as much time as possible at their home in the Berkshires.
 There David pursues woodworking (often with wood harvested from fallen trees), hiking, and bear-watching.
 In 2012 he published a collection of photographs called Connecticut Pastoral.